ALILODHI-cloud/Market-Notes/post_15/body.md

 Three of the five worst days steepened.
 On those three the outright lost −30 bp.
 The steepener earned +5 bp.
 On the two that flattened, outright lost −7.5 bp and the steepener lost −1.7 bp.

 **This is the standout.
 The curve does not just cushion the worst sessions — on the three largest outright hits it is profitable.
-Total return / abs(max DD) matches the outright at one-third of the drawdown.** Phase III is where the steepener pays for itself on the days that matter.
+Total return / abs(max DD) matches the outright at one-third of the drawdown.**

 ---

 ## Phase IV — Bull level, bull flattening

 Thirty sessions.
 Dec-26 fell 42 bp, Dec-27 fell 49 bp, spread moved from +3.0 bp to −3.5 bp.
-Bull level, but the belly outperformed on the way down — bull flattening.
+Bull level, and flattening on the curve.

 Long Dec-26: +46 bp, −18.0 bp max drawdown, ratio 2.6.
 Flattener: +3.5 bp, −8.5 bp max drawdown, ratio 0.4.
 Outright dominates on every measure except raw tail size.